SLAVI KALOFEROV

 Hurdle

-Team with a preference for an artistic approach over research
+Team with a preference for an artistic approach over research.

-Research Question
+Secondary Research

 Autoethnography, Observations